Samkiroko/Stay-in-touch/README.md

 [![Stargazers][stars-shield]][stars-url]
 [![Issues][issues-shield]][issues-url]

-# Scaffold for social media app with Ruby on Rails

 > This repo includes intial code for social media app with basic styling.
 Its purpose is to be a starting point for Microverse students.

 ![ror-social-scaffold](https://user-images.githubusercontent.com/49276315/82429659-95f23980-9a8c-11ea-985e-1989fc0c6520.png)